jadia/scripts/vault/README.md

 MySQL service needs to start before vault start.
 In newer docker-compose api versions `conditions` under `depends_on` has been removed, so temporarily we have to depend on below command.

+**NOTE**

+1. There should be no service running on port 80 before you start the certificate generation.
+Kill the service on 80 and proceed with the below commands.
+2. `sleep 30` should be increased if your machine is slow. docker-compose v3 api doesn't support feature to wait till `db` is started.

 ```bash
 cd vault